plus3it/ash-windows-formula/README.md

 - Microsoft Internet Explorer 10
 - Microsoft Internet Explorer 11

-##Baselines
+##ash-windows Baselines

 For each OS version, *ash-windows* is capable of applying two primary security
 baselines:
-- **Microsoft SCM Baseline**: the baseline provided by Microsoft through the [Microsoft Security Compliance Manager (SCM)][3]
+- [**Microsoft SCM Baseline**](#ash-windowsscm): the baseline provided by Microsoft through the [Microsoft Security Compliance Manager (SCM)][3]
-- **DISA STIG Baseline**: the baseline derived from a SCAP scan based on the [DISA STIG][4] benchmark.
+- [**DISA STIG Baseline**](#ash-windowsstig): the baseline derived from a SCAP scan based on the [DISA STIG][4] benchmark.

 For the Server OS versions above, the formula supports variations for both Member Servers and Domain Controllers, as defined by the Microsoft and DISA baselines.

-There is a further **Delta baseline** policy that is used to enforce additional security settings or to loosen security settings where they interfere with operation of the system.
+There is a further [**Delta baseline**](#ash-windowsdelta) policy that is used to enforce additional security settings or to loosen security settings where they interfere with operation of the system.
 For example, the Microsoft SCM policy will prevent local accounts from logging on remotely, including the local administrator.
 When a system is joined to a domain, this isn't a problem as domain accounts would still be able to login.
-However, on a system that is not (or not yet) joined to a domain, or environments where there is no local console access (such as many cloud infrastructures), this setting effectively bricks the system.
+However, on a system that is not (or not yet) joined to a domain, or in environments where there is no local console access (such as many cloud infrastructures), this setting effectively bricks the system.
 As this formula is intended to support both domain-joined and non-domain-joined systems, as well as infrastructures of all types, the